 State of Suspension

-“Hard.
-Powerful.
-Can’t wait to see the finished piece.
-These films are increasingly like nail guns: sharp and fast, pinning critical ideas down so an argument cannot be obfuscated, and the humanitarian issues squirm away into the half-flight of apathy”. ~ Tobias Morgan, a mentor at the Documentary Campus master school.
+This powerful film has been described as “a nail gun: sharp and fast, pinning critical ideas down so an argument cannot be obfuscated, and the humanitarian issues squirm away into the half-flight of apathy.”

 Screened: Israeli premier screenings: Tel Aviv, Haifa, and Jerusalem cinematheques, February 2010.